 The Brown Hospice and Palliative Medicine Fellowship is offered through the Division of Geriatrics and Palliative Medicine.
-The one-year ACGME accredited clinical fellowship program was created in 2012 and trains three fellows per year.
+The one-year ACGME accredited clinical fellowship program was created in 2012 and accepts three fellows per year through the Match.
 Primary training sites for inpatient Palliative Care consults are Rhode Island Hospital and The Miriam Hospital, both in Providence, RI and the main teaching hospitals for the Warren Alpert Medical School of Brown University.
 Hospice training is based at HopeHealth, a not-for-profit hospice and palliative care organization caring for patients in Rhode Island and Massachusetts.
 HopeHealth is the second oldest hospice in the nation and a major affiliate of Brown.

 Goals and Objectives